-We invite you to join US from March 21 to April 3, 2021 for an LGBT+, inclusive and guaranteed full ship charter journey during Holi Festival as we explore the splendors of India and cruise the Lower Ganges River.
+We invite you to join us from October 24th to November 6th, 2022 for an LGBT+, inclusive and guaranteed full ship charter journey during Holi Festival as we explore the splendors of India and cruise the Lower Ganges River.

 May be easily combined with our Nepal and Bhutan program.
 Contact us for more details.

 Please note, this trip has been rescheduled from early 2021 due to the pandemic.
 Previously booked guests were given the opportunity to rebook their cabins, thus affecting the inventory available to new bookings.
 If your preferred accommodations are not available at the moment, we encourage you to waitlist as these cabins often open up at a later date.

 Stay in a luxurious New Delhi hotel as you explore the capital territory.
 Fly to exotic West Bengal for an unforgettable cruise along the lower Ganges River with powerful visits to Bandel, Kalna, Murshidabad, Chandernagore, and the stunning new temple complex at Mayapur.
 Back in Kolkata, the journey continues to Rajasthan and India’s Golden Triangle, with astounding visits to the fabled pink city of Jaipur, the 11th century Agra Fort, and the legendary Taj Mahal.

 During the river cruise, you’ll return home each night to a soothing atmosphere of relaxation aboard the elegant, all-suite Ganges Voyager.
 Breathe in the scenery from the comfort of a top deck lounge.
 Explore the healing sensations of Ayurvedic or traditional European spa treatments.
 Gather with your new friends and discuss the meaning of enlightenment as you watch the world go by.
 No matter where you are on board, you’ll feel a renewing energy and comforting sense of peace.